TyrelN/penelope/README.md

 - [ ] allow for repeated reminders on presets (weekly/monthly)

 ## Additional Notes:
-* Penelope has only been tested on android thus far.
-Additional testing on ios needed.
 * Notes and To-Do entries can be deleted by tap-holding them.
 * The Penelope logo was designed by Tyrel Narciso.
 All rights reserved.